sebadima/woo-mailerlite/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Welcome to the Official MailerLite integration for WooCommerce.
 MailerLite is the email marketing tool that makes it super easy to design beautiful newsletters and to set up automated e-commerce email campaigns.

-Stay connected with your customers, promote new products and win back lost sales.
-MailerLite offers the same advanced tools and integrations of other email tools, yet they manage to keep it simple, inexpensive and fun to use for people of all skill levels.

-MailerLite’s popular 24/7 customer support staffed with real people is always ready to answer your questions and help you succeed with email marketing.

-And the best part – you can start using MailerLite now with a Forever Free plan, which includes up to 1,000 unique subscribers.
-MailerLite is used by more than 630,000 customers globally.
-Most of them are small businesses like you.
+Intuitive tools and templates enable you to build newsletters, websites, landing pages, pop-ups and more—all without coding!
+Plus, every free plan comes with award-winning 24/7 customer support.

+The official MailerLite for WooCommerce plugin gives you a suite of e-commerce features to help you grow your business.
+You can track sales and campaign ROI, import your products, automate emails based on purchases, and re-engage customers who abandon their carts.

 == Description ==

-==== Official MailerLite Integration for WooCommerce ====
+==== OFFICIAL PLUGIN FEATURES ====

-The plugin lets you easily connect WooCommerce to MailerLite, giving you access to a suite of e-commerce features to help you grow your business.

-Track sales and campaign ROI, import products details, automate emails based on purchases and re-engage customers who abandoned their carts.

-Here’s a complete list of all the bells and whistles:

-= Features =

 * Checkout integration
 * Select between multiple positions